jonabari/trilogy-project-2/README.md

 The team split up between front-end (Eduardo Monforte, Arly Castro) and back-end (Adrián Salinas, Jonathan Barceló).
 We tracked our collective efforts on github projects, with a shared digital whiteboard on mural.ly.

+## Individual contriutions

+ - **Jonathan Barceló:** Built the logic with Adrián.
+Implement the browserify node bundler.
+In addition to back-end coding, led the team during standup meetings, maintained the digital whiteboard and made sure everyone was on the same page.

+ - **Adrián Salinas:** Found frameworks for the QR Code and signature features.
+Decided on the optimal way to store the data and then coded some of the complicated logic behind the app.

+ - **Eduardo Monforte:** Drew basic wireframes of the user flow and UI design based on back-end’s needs, submitted them for review and then coded the approved proposal.

+ - **Arly Castro:** Assisted with the coding of the handlebars.

 ## Improvements

 Going forward, we’d like to add the following features: